yeseni-today/warehouse-management-system/readme.md

 ## WMS

-It is a Warehouse Management System（WMS）based on Java .
+It is a Warehouse Management System（WMS）based on Java.

 In this project, we use spring, hibernate as backstage and use Html5, jQuery and Ajax as web Front-end.